 - College – NCAA rules allow for players to cut anywhere on the field

 - High School – Players are only allowed to cut blocks within the first 3 seconds of the play.
 The defensive player must be lined up on the line of scrimmage in order to cut block.
 Players are not allowed to cut blocks in space or after the line of scrimmage.

-When initiating a cut block, players should aim for the thighs, that way they successfully knock the player to the ground.
-Cut blocks can be useful for lineman to put other bigger lineman on the ground easily.
+When initiating a cut block, players should aim for the thighs, that way, they successfully knock the player to the ground.
+Cut blocks can be useful for linemen to put other bigger linemen on the ground easily.
 The constant contact on the legs will eventually slow down the defensive player.